-'Providers must maintain records and obtain and share information (with parents and carers, other professionals working with the child, the police, social services and Ofsted as appropriate) to ensure the safe and efficient management of the setting and to help ensure the needs of all the children are met.
-Providers must enable a regular two-way flow of information with parents and/or carers, and between providers, if a child is attending more than one setting' Statutory Framework for the Early Years Foundation Stage 2021 Section 3.69
+'Providers must maintain records and obtain and share information (with parents and carers, other professionals working with the child, the police, social services and Ofsted as appropriate) This is to ensure their setting is safe and efficiently managed, and the needs of all the children are met.
+Providers must enable a regular two-way flow of information with parents and/or carers, (and between other providers, if a child is attending more than one setting)' Statutory Framework for the Early Years Foundation Stage 2024 Section 3.77

 - Where a child attends more than one setting staff will share information to support continuity of children's learning.
-This will be done with the permission of Parents in all cases with the exception of concerns relating to child protection issues where it is considered that disclosure of concerns to parents would place the child at further risk of harm. - Upon starting at playgroup parents will be asked to give contact details for any other settings the child attends and asked to sign to give written permission for this exchange of information to take place.
-There may be telephone contact made and this will be recorded and parents informed.
+This will be done with the permission of Parents in all cases except for concerns relating to child protection issues where it may be considered that disclosure of concerns to parents would place the child at further risk of harm. - Upon starting at playgroup parents will be asked to give contact details for any other settings the child attends and asked to sign to give written permission for this exchange of information to take place.
+There may be telephone contact made and this will be recorded, and parents informed.
 This includes child minders, nannies and all other pre-school settings.
-This two-way flow of information is a statutory requirement of the Early years foundation stage (2021) - If copies of assessments are required this will be done via the parent or in person by Staff, records will not be sent through the post.
+This two way flow of information is a statutory requirement of the Early years foundation stage (2024) - If copies of assessments are required this will be done via the parent or in person by Staff, records will not be sent through the post.

-- The policies and procedures that form the child protection policy, Data protection and confidentiality policy will be considered at all times in sharing information with other settings - We work in partnership or in tandem with, local and national agencies to promote the well-being of children. - Procedures are in place for the sharing of information about children and families with other agencies.
+- The policies and procedures that form the child protection policy, Data protection and confidentiality policy will be considered at all times in sharing information with other settings. - We work in partnership or in tandem with, local and national agencies to promote the well-being of children. - Procedures are in place for the sharing of information about children and families with other agencies.
 These are set out in the Information Sharing Policy, Safeguarding Children and Child Protection Policy and the Supporting Children with Special Educational Needs Policy. - Information shared by other agencies with us is regarded as third-party information.
 This is also kept in confidence and not shared without consent from that agency. - When working in partnership with staff from other agencies, we make those individuals welcome in the setting and their professional roles are respected. - We follow the protocols for working with agencies, for example on child protection. - Staff from other agencies do not have unsupervised access to the child they are visiting in the setting and do not have access to any other child(ren) during their visit. - Our staff do not casually share information or seek informal advice about any named child/family. - When necessary, we consult with local and national agencies who offer a wealth of advice and information that help us to develop our understanding of the issues facing us and who can provide support and information for parents.
 For example, ethnic/cultural organisations, drug/alcohol agencies, welfare rights advisors or organisations promoting childcare and education, or adult education.